Butler Wash Ruins

 4. Help inform others.

 If you see someone looting an archaeological site, don’t approach them.
-Take notes and pictures if it’s safe, and remember where you were.
 If someone is damaging an archaeological site because they don’t know any better, you can kindly ask them to stop if you feel comfortable.
 Otherwise, take photographs and take note of where you are.
-You can anonymously report new damage or call 800 722 3998.
+You can anonymously report new damage or call (800) 722-3998.
+(Read: How to Visit Rock Imagery Sites Like an Archaeologist)

 Keep the Area Forever Mighty